IAM β Identity & Access Management

 5. Session Policiesβ

-Passed inline when using AssumeRole β limits permissions for that session only.
+Passed inline during AssumeRole β limits that specific session only.

 Policy Evaluation Logicβ